abinit/abinit/doc/tutorial/eph_intro.md

 while Bloch states are computed non-self-consistently on arbitrarily dense $\kk$-meshes.
 As a net result, the three problems (electrons, phonons and electron-phonon) are now partly decoupled and can be converged separately.
+Keep in mind, however, that the fact that one can easily densify the sampling in the EPW code does not mean one can use under-converged values for the GS/DFPT part.
+Indeed, the quality of the ingredients used for the interpolation depends on the initial $\kk\qq$ mesh.
 For further information about the difference between EPH and ANADDB, see also [[cite:Gonze2019]].
 Further details about the EPH implementation are available in [[cite:Brunin2020]].